Maximising the DUNE early physics output with current experiments: Computing the effect of the near detector on systematics

 \section{Computing the effect of the near detector on systematics}

-In this appendix, we discuss briefly the simple procedure that we have used to combine results from the near and far detectors, with correlated systematics.
+In this appendix, we discuss briefly the simple procedure that we have used to combine results from the ND and FD, with correlated systematics.
 This procedure is based on the method of pulls \cite{pulls_gg}.
 The ($1\sigma$) systematic errors are given by a set of numbers $\vec{\pi}$.
 These errors can be normalization errors (which affect the scaling of events) or tilt errors (which affect the energy dependence of the events).
-The `experimental' data $N^{det (ex)}_{i}$ is simulated using the `true' oscillation parameters $\vec{p}_{ex}$, while the `theoretical' events $N^{det (th)}_{i}$ is generated using the `test' oscillation parameters $\vec{p}_{th}$.
+The `experimental' data $N^{det (ex)}_{i}$ are simulated using the `true' oscillation parameters $\vec{p}_{ex}$, while the `theoretical' events $N^{det (th)}_{i}$ are generated using the `test' oscillation parameters $\vec{p}_{th}$.
 The subscript $i$ here runs over all the energy bins.
 The superscript $det$ can take values ND or FD.
 The theoretical events get modified due to systematic errors as

 where the index $k(l)$ runs over the relevant normalization(tilt) systematic errors for a given experimental observable.
 All the pull variables $\{ \xi_j \}$ take values in the range $(-3,3)$, so that the errors can vary from $-3\sigma$ to $+3\sigma$.
 Here, $E_i$ is the mean energy of the $i^{\rm th}$ energy bin, $E_{min}$ and $E_{max}$ are the limits of the full energy range, and $E_{av}$ is their average.